Do you want to improve the way you live and understand why you live the way you do now?

-Therapy will enable you to understand who you are, what you want and how you can address your problems.
-This will allow you to build up your own sense of self, to trust in yourself and face the world with more confidence, make necessary changes to how you live and gain long-term strength and capabilities.
+So, therapy will enable you to understand who you are, what you want and how you can address your problems.
+This will allow you to build up your own sense of self, to trust in yourself and face the world with more confidence.

 Training, qualifications & experience